staples-sparx/StaplesLabs.github.io/who-we-are.md

   other very seriously, and also with a bias for colocation and in-person communication.

-The last thing that makes SparX is a great place to seek excellence is
+Finally, the last thing that makes SparX is a great place to seek excellence is _inspiration_:
-inspiration:

 - We are obsessed with finding, recognizing and recruiting exceptional talent.
 This makes SparX a great workplace, with stunning